Dynamic-Capital/Dynamic-Capital/README.md

 ### CI / checks

 All Deno tasks live in `deno.json` and can be run via `deno task <name>`.
+If you need to call Deno directly, run it through `bash scripts/deno_exec.sh ...` so the tool trusts the host certificate store—this avoids TLS handshake failures when contacting npm mirrors from the sandbox.

 Type check: